martinos/blog/content/blog/replacing_strong_params.md

 same.(2) # => 2
 ```

-We can then rewrite the `user` function using this one
+We can then rewrite the `user` function

 ```ruby
 user = hash_of.(name: same,